Gaza faces daunting reconstruction when elusive truce struck

 “There’s no bread, no soup, and, sorry, no water bottles.
 Our brothers from Shejaia took it all,” said one supermarket owner in central Gaza.

-In the courtyard of Gaza’s main Shifa hospital, relatives of patients mixed with refugees too afraid to return to neighborhoods now turned to warzones.
+In the courtyard of Gaza’s main Shifa hospital, relatives of patients mixed with refugees too afraid to return to neighbourhoods now turned to warzones.

 Um Ahmed Hassan covered her face in shame as she pointed to her two children, aged five and seven, sleeping on a nearby patch of grass - she had no blankets to cover them and hoped that her husband would return bringing word that a relative or friend had agreed to take them in.